hyphz/hyphz.github.io/data/texts.md

 @@Phantasms
 **Effect:** The next ally to attack the target has Advantage.
 @@TerrifyingVisage
-**Effect:** Target must use its Move Action on its turn to move its speed away from you or take 3 damage.
+**Effect:** On the target's next turn, they must spend a Move Action to make their best effort to move as far away from you as possible with one action, or else take 3 damage.
 @@TerrifyingVisage5+
-**Effect:** Target must use its Move Action on its turn to move its speed away from you before taking any other actions, or take 3 damage.
+**Effect:** On the target's next turn, they must spend a Move Action to make their best effort to move as far away from you as possible with one action, or else take 3 damage.
 @@CommandUndead
 **Special:** May only target undead creatures (or appropriate reskin).